google/jni-bind/README.md

 <a name="multi-threading"></a>
 ## Multhreading

-When using multi-threaded code in native, it's important to remember the difference between maintaining thread safety in your native code vs your Java code. `JNI Bind` *only* handles thread safety of your native handles and class ids.
-E.g. you might safely pass a `jobject` from one native thread to another (i.e. you managed to get the handle correctly to the other thread), however, your Java code may not be expecting calls from multiple threads.
+When using multi-threaded code in native, it's important to remember the difference between maintaining thread safety in your native code vs your Java code. `JNI Bind` *only* handles thread safety of your native handles and class ids. e.g. you might safely pass a `jobject` from one native thread to another (i.e. you managed to get the handle correctly to the other thread), however, your Java code may not be expecting calls from multiple threads.

 **To pass a jobject from one thread to another you must use `jni::GlobalObject`** (using `jni::LocalObject` is undefined).

-Upon spinning a new native thread (that isn't the main thread), you must declare a `jni::ThreadGuard` to explicitly announce to JNI the existence of this thread.
+Upon spinning a new native thread (that isn't the main thread), you *must* declare a `jni::ThreadGuard` to explicitly announce to JNI the existence of this thread.
 It's permissible to to have nested `jni::ThreadGuard`s.

 Sample [jvm_test.cc](implementation/jvm_test.cc).

+<a name="multi-threading-on-Android"></a>
+[!CAUTION] A note for Android multi-threaded use.

+On Android JVMs, you must take an additional step to enable multi-threading.
+You must invoke `JvmRef::SetFallbackClassLoaderFromJObject` on your `JvmRef` object.
+You should call it with any `jobject` that has been built in Android with a default classloader (if you don't know what that is, you're probably using it).

+This is necessary because new threads spun up on Android do not have a primordial loader like they do on vanilla, non-Android JVMs.
+When you call this function, you will capture the classloader that has loaded the `jobject` and save it to load classes later.

 <a name="overloads"></a>
 ## Overloads